 My main professional principles are:

 - Maintainability and reliability it’s the most important parts of the product.
-So refactoring always makes sense from the product perspective.
+So well-designed monitoring is must have.

 - Premature optimization is the root of all evil. (c) Donald Knuth.
 I just agree with him.